Lexicon · frozen definitions

 - Insufficient

-- Fewer than 30 resolved positions: too thin to tell an edge from chance in either direction.
+- Fewer than 30 resolved positions, or fewer than 20 independent resolved events: too thin or too clustered to tell an edge from chance in either direction.
 A thin record is not a verdict, good or bad.

 - Edge Score